smclab/titaniumifier/README.md

 If you feel like helping, we’ll accept pull requests with great joy.

-Here are a few ideas into helping this project:
+Here are a few ideas to help this project:

-- A stand-alone CLI so no need for Grunt, Gulp etc
+- A stand-alone CLI so there’s no need for Grunt, Gulp etc
 - A Gulp plugin (here’s a [link to get you started][gp])
 - Even more unit-tests